muratas/andon/README.md

 ## Andon
-Andon is th color palettes.
+Andon is the color palettes, inspired by scenery of kyoto.

 ## Editor